Bōsōzoku - The Biker Gangs of Japan

 Bosozoku members were young, extremely young, some as young as 16 when they joined the ranks.

-Older Bosozoku members would often impress lost young souls at schools by showing off their bikes and rebellious behavior, leading to many high school dropouts joining Bosozoku at an early age.
-For many, the Bosozoku served as a gateway to a darker underworld, with numerous recruits eventually finding themselves drawn into the ranks of the Yakuza.
+Older Bosozoku members would often impress lost young souls at schools by showing off their bikes and violent behavior, leading to many high school dropouts joining Bosozoku at an early age.
+For many, the Bosozoku served as a gateway to a darker underworld, with numerous recruits eventually finding themselves drawn into the ranks of the yakuza.

 The hierarchy of ranks within each branch would be slightly different, comprising up to 15 different positions, ranging from Branch Leader, to Captain, to Recruit.
 Yet branch leaders would often be no older than 25 years old.